sieira/planete/README.md

  3. `grunt build`

 # Configure
-*You can find extensive information about the configuration layer on the [configuration module readme](backend/core/config/README.md).*
+*You can find extensive information about the configuration layer on the [configuration module readme](core/backend/config/README.md).*

 Pleanète's core has several configuration layers.

 ## Environment configuration
 In order to deploy or test the system, you need to create a .env file on the project root.
 You can copy/rename what is in env.example

- - NODE_ENV:
-  - Values: [development|production]
+Check the [configuration module readme](core/backend/config/README.md#env) for a detailed explanation.

 ## Core configuration
 Please refer to the [core docs](core/backend/README.md) and the [configuration module readme](core/backend/config/README.md).